 The island is surrounded by healthy, thriving coral, which makes it a paradise for snorkelling and diving.
 You’ll see plenty of tropical fish, rays, giant clams, turtles and even a few reef sharks if you’re lucky.
-As a bonus, the water is crystal clear, warm – a complete paradise!
+As a bonus, the water is crystal clear, and warm – a complete paradise!

 The surrounding pearl farm is open to pre-arranged visits.
-It’s fascinating to visit, if anything to see the way the farm is so heavily guarded.
+It’s fascinating to visit if anything to see the way the farm is so heavily guarded.
 This is because they have to defend themselves against pirates who frequently try to raid them and steal the harvested pearls!

 The standout highlight at Flower Island is the glorious sunset, which will take your breath away every single evening!
 To find out more, check out the Nomadic Boys’ gay guide to Palawan.